tyjak/funst/README.md

-   --music_dir           the music directory which MPD plays from --silent              dont show the output --notify-send         send album image in a notification along side with artist, title and duration --version             show the version of funst you are using
+   --music_dir           the music directory which MPD plays from --silent              dont show the output --notify-send         send album image in a notification along side with artist, title and duration --screen-saver        display album cover on a blurry image of your desktop in full screen --version             show the version of funst you are using
 ```